-1 Stormwater capture capacity assumes (1) providing storage volume equivalent to runoff from the 0.75", 24-hour design storm event, (2) designing BMPs to retain the captured volume to the maximum extent practicable via infiltration, evapotranspiration, or harvest and use, and (3) designing BMPs to provide effective treatment to address pollutants of concern for the remaining portion of the captured volume that is not retained.
+&lt;sup>1 Stormwater capture capacity assumes (1) providing storage volume equivalent to runoff from the 0.75", 24-hour design storm event, (2) designing BMPs to retain the captured volume to the maximum extent practicable via infiltration, evapotranspiration, or harvest and use, and (3) designing BMPs to provide effective treatment to address pollutants of concern for the remaining portion of the captured volume that is not retained.
 Projects deviating from these specifications may be demonstrated to be equivalent based on comparison of average annual volume captured and/or average annual pollutant load reduction for pollutants of concern.
 Pollutants of concern are defined as those pollutants expected to be generated from the land uses within the subwatershed and for which the downstream water bodies are impaired (TMDL, 303(d) listed).
+The calculation of North Santa Monica Bay priority ranking was based on modeling done using results from the primary regional method applied proportionally to the total from the alternate method for this subregion.

-2 High priority areas will be determined based on project-specific characteristics such as project area land use, precipitation, imperviousness and downstream impairments.
+&lt;sup>2 High priority areas will be determined based on project-specific characteristics such as project area land use, precipitation, imperviousness and downstream impairments.